QueenBeeSC/swarm.city-Terminal/README.md

 > ## Create New User

 There are several ways to create a Swarm City wallet.
-When creating a new wallet it is stored locally on your device.
+When creating a new wallet it is stored locally on your device, no central database.
+The password you choose will be used to encrypt your wallet on your device.

 <br>